idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-1-model.md

 A set of auxiliary variables which will be obtained using other applications (i.e. pronghorn) are defined as follows.
-These variables include the temprature distributions in the fuel, flow field, and delayed neutron precursor distribution which are obtained using Navier-Stokes solves as will be demonstrated later.
+These variables include the temperature distributions in the fuel, flow field, and delayed neutron precursor distribution which are obtained using Navier-Stokes solves as will be demonstrated later.